AG7GN/networking/hamwan-arden-home-README.md

 		set firewall group network-group HAMWAN_NETS network 44.34.128.0/21 set firewall group network-group HAMWAN_NETS network 44.36.240.0/21

-1. Make a group for the ports used for AREDN services.
+1. Make a "port group" for the ports used for AREDN services.
 We'll add the AREDN tunnel service port to this group so it'll be ready to go should you decide to host a tunnel server on your AREDN router.

 		set firewall group port-group AREDN_SERVICES description 'AREDN Services via HamWAN' set firewall group port-group AREDN_SERVICES port 5525

-1. Make a group consisting of the IP subnets of our ER-X LAN IP subnets:
+1. Make a network group consisting of the IP subnets of our ER-X's LAN IP subnets:

 		set firewall group network-group LANs description 'Local Nets' set firewall group network-group LANs network 192.168.73.0/24